Need to run CHKDSK Utility

 Step 3.
 Follow the prompts given by this software to choose source disk or partition and the destination path to save backup file.
 Then, click “Start Backup” button.

 PS.: You can gain scheduled backup by clicking Schedule button.
-Here are five types listed: Daily, Weekly, Monthly, Event Trigger, USB plug in and Real-time Sync.
-But for the last three options, you need to upgrade AOMEI Backupper to Professional version.
+Here are five types listed: Daily, Weekly, Monthly, Event Trigger, USB plug in.
+But for the last two options, you need to upgrade AOMEI Backupper to Professional version.

 Then, you are able to restore the files deleted by CHKDSK.